KishoreKammela/JobBoardly/README.md

 ### For Employers:

 - **User Authentication**: Secure registration and login via email/password and social providers.
 Company creation upon first employer registration.
 - **Company Profile Management**: Set up and manage company details.
 Company profiles require admin approval before being publicly visible.
+Current company status (e.g., "Pending", "Approved", "Rejected") is visible on the profile edit page.
 - **Job Posting**: Create and publish job listings.
   - **AI Job Description Parsing**: Upload a job description document (PDF, DOCX, TXT) for AI to parse and pre-fill the posting form.
   - **Job Status**: Jobs are submitted with a 'pending' status and require admin approval to go live.
+Editing an existing job displays its current status and resubmits it as 'pending' for re-approval.
 - **View Posted Jobs**: Manage and see an overview of jobs posted by the company, including applicant counts and job status (Pending, Approved, Rejected).
 Edit existing jobs (resubmits for approval).
 - **View Applicants**: See a list of candidates who have applied for a specific job.
+Filter applicants by application status.
 - **Application Status Management**: Update the status of applications (e.g., Reviewed, Interviewing, Hired, Rejected) and add internal notes.
 - **Dynamic Candidate Detail Pages**: View comprehensive profiles of job seekers.
 - **Candidate Search & Filtering**: Browse job seeker profiles with filters for keywords, location, and availability.